ShmooConTix/extension/README.md

 - Clicking the `form_` link to initate the ticket purchase process
 - Extension toggling via HTML popup

+## Installation
+1. Clone this repository to your local machine
+2. Open Chrome and navigate to `chrome://extensions/`
+3. Enable "Developer mode" by toggling the switch in the top-right corner
+4. Click "Load unpacked" and select the extension directory
+5. The extension should now appear in your browser toolbar

 ## Contributing
 This project / experiment is over and is not open to changes.
 Please contact me if you have questions.